firesim/firesim/docs/Golden-Gate/Triggers.rst

 *************
 Like sources, trigger sinks are boolean signals that have been annotated alongside their associated clock.
 These signals will be driven by a Boolean value created by the trigger system.
-If trigger sources exist your design, the generated trigger will override all assignments made in the chisel to the same signal, otherwise, it will take on a default value provided by the user.
+If trigger sources exist in your design, the generated trigger will **override all assignments made in the chisel to the same signal**, otherwise, it will take on a default value provided by the user.
 We provide an example of annotating a sink using the the ``TriggerSink`` object below.

 .. literalinclude:: ../../sim/src/main/scala/midasexamples/TriggerWiringModule.scala
     :language: scala
     :start-after: DOC include start: TriggerSink Usage
     :end-before: DOC include end: TriggerSink Usage

+.. _trigger-timing:

 Trigger Timing
 ---------------